liesnikov/extensible-elaborator/paper/main.md

 We saw before in Section @sec:implicit-arguments that conventional designs require separate handling of different kinds of implicit variables.
 To simplify the design we would like to uniformly dispatch a search for the solution, which would be handled by a fitting solver.
 We can achieve this by communicating the kind of the meta through its type in the second argument of `FillInTheMeta m ty`.
-The solvers then match on the shape of the type of the metavariable and handle it in a case-specific manner: instance-search for type classes, tactic execution for a tactic argument, waiting for regular unification to solve the metavariable for regular implicit arguments.
+The solvers then match on the shape of the type of the metavariable and handle it in a case-specific manner: instance-search for type classes, tactic execution for a tactic argument, or waiting for regular unification to solve the metavariable for regular implicit arguments.

-In this section, we will describe the implementation details of regular implicit arguments (Section @sec:case-implicits), the implementation of type classes added on top of the implicit arguments (Section @sec:case-typeclasses).
+In this section, we will describe the implementation details of regular implicit arguments (Section @sec:case-implicits) and the implementation of type classes added on top of the implicit arguments (Section @sec:case-typeclasses).
 And finally (Section @sec:coercion-tactics) we sketch the implementation of coercive subtyping and tactic arguments.

 ## Implicit arguments ## {#sec:case-implicits}